AaltoSciComp/scicomp-docs/about/index.rst

 Who we are
 ----------

-This table lists everyone supporting Scientific Computing at Aalto University who considers themselves a part of ASC.
+This table lists people supporting Scientific Computing at Aalto University who considers themselves a part of ASC.
 If you want to be added here, let us know.
-We welcome all contributors.
+We welcome all contributors.  *There is no Aalto Scientific Computing, just people who want to make computing better.*

 .. list-table::